deltanode/codescoop-web/README.md

-# YYSCOOP
+# CodeScoop

-View this site at http://www.yyscoop.com/
+View this site at https://codescoop.dev/